-First Responder Trained - Michele Gwinnett, Kevin Watt, Fiona Green, Gillian Anderson.
+First Responder Trained - Justine Gwinnett, Michele Gwinnett, Kevin Watt, Fiona Green, Gillian Anderson.

 First Aid Trained - None

-The accident books are located in:
+The accident book located in:

-The first aid boxes
+The Kitchen first aid box

 All accidents and incidents must be entered in the accident book or on an accident report form and our insurers advised.
 (A specimen Accident report form is included in the Appendixes).
 Organisations who use the Church are advised through their copy of the letting procedure that in the event of an accident, details must be entered in the accident book.
 A separate book is kept for this purpose.
 Accident books and accident records are regularly reviewed by the Safety Rep and reported to the PCC.